Hoecker-Lab/pocketoptimizer/pocketoptimizer/solving/README.md

-# Find best design solutions
+# Identify best design solutions

-Preparation for and execution of the MPLP algorithm
+Preparation for and execution of the MPLP solving algorithm from Sontag et al.